fusionjs/fusion-react-async/README.md

 const Component = split({load, LoadingComponent, ErrorComponent});
 ```

-- `load: () => Promise` - Load a component asynchronously.
+- `load: () => Promise` - Required.
+Load a component asynchronously.
 Typically, this should make a dynamic `import()` call.
   The Fusion compiler takes care of bundling the appropriate code and de-duplicating dependencies.
 The argument to `import` should be a string literal (not a variable).
 See [webpack docs](https://webpack.js.org/api/module-methods/#import-) for more information.
-- `LoadingComponent` - A component to be displayed while the asynchronous component hasn't downloaded
+- `LoadingComponent` - Required.
+A component to be displayed while the asynchronous component hasn't downloaded
-- `ErrorComponent` - A component to be displayed if the asynchronous component could not be loaded
+- `ErrorComponent` - Required.
+A component to be displayed if the asynchronous component could not be loaded
 - `Component` - A placeholder component that can be used in your view which will show the asynchronous component

 #### prepare